a22057916w/Data-Structure/advanced/README.md

 * **Given an array A[1~n], please write code to find the smallest and largest element with function template form efficiently.**

 ## Q7
 * **What’s the difference between a stack and a heap?
 How is memory allocated on the stack and heap?
-How do threads interact with the stack and the heap?**
+How do threads interact with the stack and the heap?** <br>
 The following guide will help you learn:
 * Understanding how memory stack operates
 * Stack overflow error in program